DTegano/NHL-Prediction-using-Machine-Learning/README.md

 2. There should not be any outliers in any continuous variables
 3. No high multicollinearity among the predictor variables

 I already know that there is high multicollinearity among some of these variables (take PDO for example, which is the direct calculation of save % and shooting %), so I'll need to make sure that some of these variables are removed.
-However, before I get to that step, I'll first run a logistic regression with how my data currently is:
+However, before I get to that step, I'll first run a logistic regression with all of my variables for comparison:

 ```
 > attach(dtrain)